 We know that leisure travelers have gone back to their old habits and vacations are booming this summer.
 But the livery industry has been waiting for their other solid source of revenue—business travel—to start up again.
-Now, we are seeing positive signs that a rebound is on the horizon.
+We are seeing positive signs that business travel and international travel are (finally) making a comeback.

-Optimism has been gauged in multiple commercial industries and the stats are ticking up.
-Companies are once again planning for growth, rather than recession as was the case for the past 18 months.
-Thanks to eased restrictions, increasing vaccination rates, and an overall desire to ‘get back to normal,’ among employees and management alike, things are now moving in that direction.
-Hiring is strong and expected to continue to increase, which is one good indicator that businesses are generally returning to normal.
+Optimism was gauged in multiple commercial industries and the stats were ticking up last year.
+Companies were once again planning for growth, rather than recession as was the case for the previous 18 months.
+Thanks to eased restrictions, increasing vaccination rates, and an overall desire to ‘get back to normal,’ among employees and management alike, things had started moving in that direction.
+Hiring continues to be strong, however, which is one good indicator that businesses are generally returning to normal.

-Another sign that corporate travel will rise in this post-pandemic phase is that companies have and are re-opening their offices.
+Another sign that corporate travel will eventually rise in this post-pandemic phase is that companies have and are re-opening their offices.
 Pivoting to remote work was a lifesaver for businesses that were able to function without going into the office.
-As of last month, nearly half of businesses had gone back to work in the office or had set a date when a presence in the office will be required.
+As of June 2021, nearly half of businesses had gone back to work in the office or had set a date when a presence in the office will be required.

 ‘Zoom fatigue‘ is a real thing.
 Professionals are getting tired of the near-constant video conferences, the difficulty of paying attention and absorbing information in an online format, and the lack of real interaction with clients and colleagues.
-Now, as the pandemic situation improves, more and more companies are happy to return to face-to-face meetings both internally and externally.
-This is a positive sign for executive car services and black car fleets which had come to an abrupt halt when the pandemic first erupted.
+When the pandemic situation was improving, companies were happy to return to face-to-face meetings both internally and externally.
+This was a positive sign for executive car services and black car fleets which had come to an abrupt halt when the pandemic first erupted.

 Trade Shows and Conferences

-Since this spring, travel buyers have reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
-In June, United Airlines announced that it will be expanding service in two key hubs for business travelers: San Francisco and Newark.
-While Delta’s CEO, Ed Bastian, explained that he expects a “renaissance of business travel” in the coming months.
+Last year, travel buyers reported an increase in business travel spend and global corporate travel bookings are recovering at a 10% rate, week over week.
+In June, United Airlines announced that it would be expanding service in two key hubs for business travelers: San Francisco and Newark.
+While Delta’s CEO, Ed Bastian, explained that he expected a “renaissance of business travel” this fall.

 Some are calling this rebirth “corporate bleisure,” according to Travel Weekly.
 In response to the tense and tiring months of restrictions, working around home life interruptions, and glitchy virtual meetings, relaxing work trips are the latest trend.
 Some livery operators have noted an increase in groups of travelers who are essentially taking staff vacations.
-Especially for companies that were not hit by the COVID economic slump and instead saved money on travel budgets over the last 16 months, are feeding the growth in bleisure.
+Companies that were not hit by the COVID economic slump and instead saved money on travel budgets over the last 24 months, are anticipated to feed the growth in bleisure later this year.

 Related article: Business Is Coming Back for the Livery Industry.